adamalston/Summarizer/README.md

 Signup/login procedures will be handled by a [backend server](https://github.com/cgburgess/comp426-backend) after we incorporate its functionality into our project.

 [SMMRY API](https://smmry.com/api) used to summarize the given input.

+## Video
+Identify your target user/customer?
+- People that have difficulty focusing for long periods of time and people that don’t have time to read full web articles.
+In general we think our app will be useful for anyone consuming news via the web.

+Identify the issue that your app solves?
+- Our app reduces that amount of time needed to read and conclude key information from a web article.

+Explain how your app solves the problem?
+- Our app utilizes the SMMRY API to summarize text on a webpage supplied by the user.
+We made a full custom route utilizing no pre-built methods.
+This custom route has post and get methods for storing the data and retrieving the data.
+We created this route after getting CORS errors.
+One positive aspect of the custom route is that it improves the security across our app.

+Demonstrate the main functionality of your website/product?
+- signup, login, logout, delete account, summarize.